EzeOnoky/Project-Base-Learning-8/README.md

 - **Configure load balancing**

 ```
+#Below is he default config file of Apache2
+#Enter this config file and make some changes
 sudo vi /etc/apache2/sites-available/000-default.conf

 #Add this configuration into this section <VirtualHost *:80>  </VirtualHost>
+#this add file is telling the apache server to map the web servers IP to the
+#loadbalancer such that we can reach the web servers from the LB & the LB
+#can efficiently distribute traffic to the Web Servers

+#Scripted
 <Proxy "balancer://mycluster">
                BalancerMember http://<WebServer1-Private-IP-Address>:80 loadfactor=5 timeout=1
                BalancerMember http://<WebServer2-Private-IP-Address>:80 loadfactor=5 timeout=1